-The DEA is required to turn over the practice address to the U.S. Department of Commerce.
+To turn over the DEA registration, and other information found on the DEA certificate, to the U.S. Department of Commerce.

-The Department of Commerce sells this information through the National Technical Information Service (NTIS) to registrants and others.
+The Department of Commerce sells this information through the National Technical Information Service (NTIS) to registrants such as your neighborhood pharmacy.